 Permanent Scarring Caused by Negligent Medical Treatment

 No doctor is perfect, they can and do make mistakes from time to time.
-If this mistake can be proven to be a negligent action, then the victim of the medical negligence will have a valid reason to make a compensation claim.
+If this mistake can be proven to be a negligent action, then the medical negligence victim will have a valid reason to make a compensation claim.

 A permanent scar can be caused by a badly or incorrectly carried out surgical procedure.
 Either due to the doctor making a physical mistake during the surgery or by a member of the nursing staff failing to provide adequate treatment and care for a person who has had surgery and is in recovery.